Atlas975/Notes/OperatingSystems/Error_codes.md

 ___
 # Error codes
-- An alphanumeric code typically used by a program to communicate that it has encountered an unexpected condition it cannot recover from
+- An alphanumeric code typically used by a program to communicate that it has encountered an unexpected condition it cannot recover from.
 ## Unix error codes
+- **0: No error, operation completed successfully**
 - **1: Operation [[Linux_permissions|not permitted]]**
 - **2: No such [[File_systems|file / directory]]**
 - **3: No such process**